Control your apps and how they’re built and deployed on Platform.sh with YAML configuration.

 - The file would be served with a cache expiration time in the future.

 styles.css that accepts a gzipped file (according to the request headers)

-styles.css.gz if it exists.
 This approach supports any file type and offers some CPU optimization, especially if the cache lifetime is short.

-# The name of this application, which must be unique within a project. name: 'app' # The type key specifies the language and version for your application. type: 'php:7.0' # On PHP, there are multiple build flavors available.
-Pretty much everyone # except Drupal 7 users will want the composer flavor. build: flavor: composer # The relationships of the application with services or other applications. # The left-hand side is the name of the relationship as it will be exposed # to the application in the PLATFORM_RELATIONSHIPS variable.
+# The name of this application, which must be unique within a project. name: 'app' # The type key specifies the language and version for your application. type: 'php:8.0' # By default, composer 1 will be used.
+Specify composer 2 in the dependencies to get the latest version dependencies: php: composer/composer: '^2' # The relationships of the application with services or other applications. # The left-hand side is the name of the relationship as it will be exposed # to the application in the PLATFORM_RELATIONSHIPS variable.
 The right-hand # side is in the form `<service name>:<endpoint name>`. relationships: database: 'mysqldb:mysql' # The hooks that will be triggered when the package is deployed. hooks: # Build hooks can modify the application files on disk but not access any services like databases. build: | rm web/app_dev.php # Deploy hooks can access services but the file system is now read-only. deploy: | app/console --env=prod cache:clear # The size of the persistent disk of the application (in MB). disk: 2048 # The 'mounts' describe writable, persistent filesystem mounts in the application. # The keys are directory paths relative to the application root.
 The values are a # mount definition.
 In this case, `web-files` is just a unique name for the mount. mounts: 'web/files': source: local source_path: 'web-files' # The configuration of the application when it is exposed to the web. web: locations: '/': # The public directory of the application relative to its root. root: 'web' # The front-controller script which determines where to send # non-static requests. passthru: '/app.php' # Allow uploaded files to be served, but do not run scripts. # Missing files get mapped to the front controller above. '/files': root: 'web/files' scripts: false allow: true passthru: '/app.php'